-The comprehensive assessment program at SRES # 10 will be done under the umbrella of Response to Intervention (RtI2).
-In PLCs the school will use formative and summative assessments to evaluate the school's instruction and curricular programs as well as their implementation.
+The comprehensive assessment program at SRES # 11 will be done under the umbrella of Response to Intervention (Rtl2).
+In PLC's the school will use formative and summative assessments to evaluate the school's instruction and curricular programs as well as their implementation.
 The evaluation process will provide the school with feedback on how to refine instruction and enhance the curriculum.
 Formative assessments, used to modify and validate instruction, will include observations, written assessments, performance assessments, graphic assessments, RLA and mathematics periodic assessments, teachermade assessments, and self-assessments.
-The PLCs will spend time during their professional development time reviewing the assessments and adjusting their lessons, pacing and intervention plans.
-The data will drive the instructional program of the school.
 The school will use the following summative assessments: California Standards Test (CST), California Modified Assessment (CMA), California Alternate Performance Assessment (CAPA), Standards-Based Test in Spanish (STS), the California English Language Development Test (CELDT), and ELD Portfolios.
 The data from the formative and summative assessments will be used to refine lesson delivery, identify achievement gaps, determine needed Tier 2 and Tier 3 intervention, and inform on student progress.
 Validity and reliability are the core principles of good assessment practices.
 They are central and also largely comprise the accuracy standard.
 Validity is the extent to which inference drawn from assessment results are appropriate.
 Reliability is the consistency or dependability of the results of an assessment.
 Formative and summative assessments will be used to generate data by district, school, subgroups, grade levels, classrooms, and individual students.

-SRES #10 will participate in the District's on-line CORE K-12 Assessment Process.
+SRES #11 will participate in the District's on-line CORE K-12 Assessment Process.
 This assessment process will enable teachers and staff to do the following: